 Family Services Leadership Award

-The Leadership Award recognizes an individual or group, such as a parent, patient, advocate, or community organization, who has demonstrated exceptional service and leadership on behalf of individuals with cleft or craniofacial anomalies.
+ACPA’s Family Services Leadership Award recognizes an individual or group, such as a parent, patient, advocate, or community organization, who has demonstrated exceptional service and leadership on behalf of individuals with cleft or craniofacial anomalies.
 Award nominations must be made by a sponsor and a co-sponsor, both of whom provide cleft-related services.
 Healthcare providers and cleft team professionals are not eligible to receive this award.

 Please check here in Fall 2017 to nominate deserving candidates for the Leadership Award.